gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 One approach we might take to solve this problem is at each position, to consider the current letter in each string and the remaining portion of each string.
 If the current characters match, they contribute one matched character count to our total length, plus however many matches there are in the remainders of the strings.

-But maybe we can get a better alignment (a longer subsequence) if we don't take the current pair of characters as part of the subsequence.
-What if we advanced the first string, looking for a better place to start the match.
-Or what if we advanced the second string?
-And what if this wasn't a match in the first place?
-We can advance both strings.
+It may be possible we can get a better alignment (a longer subsequence) if we don't take the current pair of characters as part of the subsequence.

+There are three routes we can take:
+- Advance the first string, looking for a better place to start the match
+- Advanced the second string, again looking for a better place to start the match
+- And if this wasn't a match in the first place, then we can advance both strings

 For any of these cases, the current characters don't add anything to the overall length of the subsequence.
 The final length would be the maximum of those three options.

 And how do we find the maximum subsequence of the remaining strings?
-Why with recursion!
+We can do so with recursion.

 ```python
 def lcs(str1, str2):